Azure/autorest/docs/proposals/generator-specific-settings/improved-exceptions.md

     ```
     AutoRest can generate code for each error status code (which is indicated by `x-ms-error-response` above) and deserialize the error model returned by the server independently.

-2. Modeling error models as throwable exception classes themselves.
+2. Generating `Get` methods for all properties of the underlying error model.
     For example, if in the above example, `NotFoundError` were defined as
     ```json
     "NotFoundError":{